ephiguxta/curlduck/README.md

 * ~~add a usage example if argument is not provided~~
 * ~~add a check_commands if 'curl grep awk sed jq tr' are not installed~~
 * ~~replace JQ by awk or sed equivalent~~
+* curl does not have a simple way to output a particular header (x-vqd-4)
 * remove JSON processing with stream set to false?
 Give an error 500 bad request?
 * add an option to specify another model (llama3, gpt4o, mixtral, claude3)